The Ecological Restoration Team

 - Do not wear clothing or jewellery that may cause danger or reduce your working capacity.

-If you want to volunteer with the Parkland Team:
+If you want to volunteer with the Ecological Restoration Team:

 Please contact us well in advance before you would like to start volunteering, to help us plan our works schedules.